Pediatric Endocarditis

 What Is Endocarditis?

-Endocarditis is an inflammation of the endocardium (the thin layer of tissue cells lining the inner surface of the heart muscle and valves).
-This inflammation can be infectious or noninfectious.
-Noninfectious causes include systemic lupus erythematosus or rheumatic fever.
-The inflammation can also be infectious, meaning that organisms (such as bacteria, yeast or fungi) attach themselves to the endocardium, usually on the heart valves, leading to growth and destruction of the lining and damage to the valves.
+Endocarditis is inflammation of the endocardium (the thin layer of tissue cells lining the inner surface of the heart muscle and valves).
+The inflammation is caused by organisms (such as bacteria, yeast or fungi) that attach themselves to the endocardium, usually on the heart valves, leading to growth and destruction of the lining and damage to the valves.
+The amount of valve damage depends on the type of organism involved.

 What Causes Endocarditis?

-Noninfectious endocarditis can occur in anyone with an underlying inflammatory disease.
-Infectious endocarditis usually occurs in people who get infected with certain types of infectious agents which cause damage to the heart valves or who already have some damage or abnormalities of their endocardium.
+Endocarditis usually occurs in people who get infected with certain types of infectious agents which cause damage to the heart valves or who already have some damage or abnormalities of their endocardium.
 The latter can occur in people who have had rheumatic fever, artificial valves or breakdown of normal valve tissue by aging or a prior episode of endocarditis.

 What Are the Symptoms of Endocarditis?